Skip to main content

 Fundamentals

-You began a with a clear objective ∞ to build a more resilient, vibrant version of yourself.
+You began a wellness program with a clear objective ∞ to build a more resilient, vibrant version of yourself.
 You committed to disciplined eating and rigorous training, anticipating a surge in energy and a leaner physique.
 Instead, you find yourself grappling with a profound sense of depletion.

 The numbers on the scale are stagnant, a persistent chill has settled into your hands and feet, and a fog seems to have clouded your mental clarity.
 This experience, this paradoxical decline in vitality in the pursuit of health, is a deeply personal and often confusing one.
 It is also a profoundly biological one.